juniornff/juniornff.github.io/_posts/2025-02-18-local-media-server.md

   cache:
 ```

+We can create and start the container with the following command:

+`$ docker compose up -d`

 ![dockerjellyfin](/assets/images/posts/localmediaserver/dockerjellyfin.png)

 After doing the initial configuration of Jellyfin and setting up the media library, I could already access it from any device within the network with the local IP and port.
 This was my first achievement.